Our top pick for

 Valuing Lexicon Pharmaceuticals stock is incredibly difficult, and any metric has to be viewed as part of a bigger picture of Lexicon Pharmaceuticals's overall performance.
 However, analysts commonly use some key metrics to help gauge the value of a stock.

-Lexicon Pharmaceuticals's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$82.5 million.
+Lexicon Pharmaceuticals's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $82.5 million.

 The EBITDA is a measure of a Lexicon Pharmaceuticals's overall financial performance and is widely used to measure a its profitability.